Florida International University: Honors College

-Admission into the University Honors Program is selective and in the fall term only.
-The average academic profile of students that were accepted into honors in 2019 was as follows: 4.4 weighted GPA; 29 ACT composite; 1329 SAT total.
-The Honors program offers students housing in Parkview Hall which is a living-learning community.
-Parkview Hall is the traditional home of Honors students since it was completed in 2013, which is situated at the geographic heart of FIU's main campus.
+The average academic profile of students the Honors College accepted in 2019 was as follows: 4.4 weighted GPA; 29 ACT composite; 1329 SAT total.

 International programs

 Florida International University's Education Abroad program (FIU EA) has an international presence in Europe, Asia, and Latin America.
 Every year FIU consistently sends over 1,000 students across the world to study in multiple locations.
-As a student of EA, students are able to take classes that meet their major and/or minor requirements, study with experts in their field, and earn FIU credit.
+EA students may take classes that meet their major and/or minor requirements, study with experts in their field, and earn FIU credit.
 In addition, the university has exchange agreements with over 70 partner institutions.

 In Italy, FIU's presence is centered in the Genoa area.
 The Wolfsonian-FIU Museum has a regional facility in the Nervi area, and the School of Architecture has facilities in Genoa for FIU's upper-division and graduate architecture students.
 In 2006, FIU opened the Florida International University Tianjin Center in China, from which a branch of the School of Hospitality & Tourism Management operates.
 The Tianjin Center was constructed as a cooperative venture with the local municipal government.
 It temporarily closed in 2020 due to the COVID-19 pandemic.

 While FIU does not have a campus in Colombia, its extensive involvement in efforts in that country—including river conservation, public health, and justice reform—led the university to designate it one of its "World Centers".

 Model United Nations Program

 The FIU Model United Nations Program is a program of the School of International and Public Affairs.
-Each year anywhere between 40 and 80 delegates participate in FIU MUN.
-FIU MUN is ranked as the first best Model UN Team in North America for the 2018–2019 season.
+FIU MUN was ranked the top Model UN Team in North America for the 2018–2019 season.

 FIU MUN also hosts an annual high school conference: Florida International Model United Nations (FIMUN).
 The conference traditionally hosts over 500 high school students.

 FIU Libraries

 FIU has six libraries, Green Library, FIU's main library; the Glenn Hubert Library (Biscayne Bay Campus), the Wolfsonian Library, the Engineering Library, the Law Library, and the Medical Library.
 The Green Library, Hubert Library, and Engineering Library Service Center are under the direction of the Dean of University Libraries.
 Other libraries are overseen by their appropriate schools or organizations.

-Together, the entire FIU university-wide Library holdings include over 2,097,207 volumes, 52,511 current serials, 3,587,663 microform units, and 163,715 audio visual units.
+Together the entire FIU university-wide Library holdings include over 2,097,207 volumes, 52,511 current serials, 3,587,663 microform units, and 163,715 audio visual units.